The LLVM Developers' Meeting is a bi-annual 2 day gathering of the entire

 start on Monday April 6th, around 9:00AM and will last until Tuesday April 7th,

-have a "Diversity & inclusion in Compilers & Tools" event on Sunday
+and we will have a "Diversity & inclusion in Compilers & Tools Workshop"

 Code of Conduct